Martin Bone UK/EU Editor

 About Carrianne Stoker-Postier //

-Carri has a deep love for both music and photographing it.
-She hails from Cleveland, Ohio and currently resides in the beautiful Flathead County of Montana.
-Although she lives in this mountain region, she often travels for projects and to pursue a variety of live music opportunities.
+Carri has a deep passion for music and photographing it.
+She hails from Cleveland, Ohio and is currently residing in the beautiful Big Sky County -- Montana.
+She works primarily in the Northwest US, although often travels for projects.
 As a concert photographer, she has a passion for translating the musical experience into windows of time, connecting the viewer to what resonates within.
-She is currently a correspondent for Patchchordnews.com

 // You can find her at CarrianneElizabeth.com to learn more, view her portfolio, or contact her.